VadimKre/travel-tip/README.md

 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
 - The User can pan the map to his own geo-location
+- The User can see the distances to all locations from their geo-location

 ## Locations CRUDL
 - Create – click on the map prompts for name and rate